hyperhq/docs.hyper.sh-hyper/Reference/API/2016-04-04 [Ver. 1.23]/Func/inspect.md

 `GET /funcs/$name`

-Inspect a function to get the detailed information.
+Inspect a function to get more details information.

 **Example request**: